straversi/highlight_plus/README.md

 # highlight_plus
-A better syntax highlighter tag for Jekyll.
+An extension of the highlight tag in Jekyll.

 There is one feature: language names get added to the top of the code blocks.